DrakenWan/Yale3/README.md

 Yal§ or Yale3 (pronounced as Yal-crow) is a simplified version of [Rekrut](https://github.com/DrakenWan/Rekrut).
 Just enable developer mode in your `chrome://extensions` tab and click on `load unpacked` button and browse to the cloned folder.
 Run it on linkedin website profiles.
 Raw JSON profile data will be displayed on a sidebar that will appear when you click on the extension icon.
 Remember to scroll down slowly and click on all ["show more"](#Note-about-Show-More) buttons if any to correctly extract data.

+I have added a `Save PDF` option feature which is already a linkedin feature.
+Just able to access that feature in the extension's slider menu.

 <b>Note </b>